-According to College Factual's 2022 analysis, Brunswick Community College is ranked #1,822 out of 2,576 schools in the nation that were analyzed for overall quality.
+According to College Factual's 2024 analysis, Brunswick Community College is ranked #1,945 out of 2,217 schools in the nation that were analyzed for overall quality.
 This is an improvement over the previous year, when Brunswick Community College held the #1,975 spot on the Best Overall Colleges list.

 Since Brunswick Community College has an open admissions policy, being accepted to the school isn't that hard.
 However, a full basic things - such as a high school diploma or equivalent - may be required.
 Also, go over your application to make sure it is complete before you submit it.

 At Brunswick Community College, the student to faculty ratio is an excellent 12 to 1.
 That's much better than the national average of 15 to 1.
 This indicates that many classes will probably be small, and students will have ample opportunites to work closely with their professors and classmates.

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

 The full-time faculty percentage at Brunswick Community College is 14%.
 This is lower than the national average of 47%.

 The freshmen retention rate tells us what percentage of first-year, full-time students choose to continue on to their sophomore year at a particular school.
 The rate at Brunswick Community College is 72%, which is about average when compared to the national rate of 68%.

 During the 2017-2018 academic year, there were 1,553 undergraduates at Brunswick Community College with 487 being full-time and 1,066 being part-time.